slemonide/HelloVote/README.md

-# Hello Mesh
+# Hello Vote
-This is the simplest example app using the mesh framework - it shows how to discover other users using the same app, send and receive data on the mesh and configure the role within the mesh (forwarder or not, internet sharer or not)
+A simple voting app for RightMesh.
+One of the connected phones starts a vote, others vote.
+When voting is done, master phone can end it, sending voting stats to the others.

 ## How does it work?
 The RightMesh library has an autonomous networking layer which manages the connectivity between devices using Wi-Fi, Bluetooth and Wi-Fi direct.
-It does this by linking together hotspots using our patent-pending switching technology.
+It does this by linking together hotspots using RightMesh patent-pending switching technology.

 In addition to helping the devices make the physical connections to each other, RightMesh implements a neighbour discovery protocol which allows devices to discover each other across many hops.